multani7871/employee-led-SPVs/employee_referral_program.md

-# Paid Referral Program: Employee led SPVs
+# Scout Program: Employee led SPVs
 Sourcing startup employees who are willing to lead SPVs into their employers is my highest priority.
 I am willing to pay to acquire those employees

 **From July 14, 2020 to August 15, 2020**, I will split my portion of the total carry with anyone who refers an employee who then goes on to lead an SPV with me.